Alao64/DecodeLabs/week-2/README.md

 # 💳 Fraud Detection — Week 2: Modelling & Evaluation

-> **Decode Labs** | Week 2 Project

 ## Overview

 This notebook builds a **fraud detection system** on a financial transactions dataset.
-It covers the full machine learning pipeline — from data cleaning and feature engineering through to model comparison, SMOTE-based class balancing, hyperparameter tuning, and feature importance analysis.
+It covers the full machine learning pipeline, from data cleaning and feature engineering through to model comparison, SMOTE-based class balancing, hyperparameter tuning, and feature importance analysis.

 The target variable is **`is_fraud`**: whether a transaction is fraudulent (binary: 0 = Legitimate, 1 = Fraud).